dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/feature-spec.md

 ## To Turn In:

-Overall this document does not need to be super extensive, you should spend a little bit of time on make it good, but you don't need to overthink it.
+Overall this document does not need to be super extensive, it should cover the features and be compelling story about your product, but it doesn't need to be a million pages.

 * Feature Spec Doc (google doc share link):
   * Short short summary intro to the project.